The Big Book of Safety: 32 tips for safe travel in South America + 6 known scams

 Just make sure the bag or wallet isn’t completely empty if you’re using it as a mugging decoy (i.e. to roam a city at night vs just passing through a bus terminal where the threat is more of pickpockets).
 You don’t want to put yourself in even more danger if muggers have time to check the contents.

 In this day and age, you’d be surprised by how many hostels think they can save a few pesos by not providing a few metal boxes in the corner.
 Luckily, Hostelworld and Booking.com will always let you know if lockers are on offer in a given hostel.
 Also, they should definitely be free.
 Even hostels like this with no window panes provide lockers:

 15. Bring a heavy duty combination padlock for your hostel

 By heavy duty, this doesn’t necessarily mean ‘thick’, as some of the locker loops can be small.
 But make sure your lock isn’t flimsy, as it doesn’t take much for someone to cut through them.
+This padlock would be perfect.
 Even in private rooms, you should use any locker provided.
 I learnt this the hard way when we had £100 in cash stolen from a private room in Torotoro, Bolivia.

 16. Don’t be flashy

 As the Colombians say, ‘no dar papaya’, and as my dad would say, ‘don’t be a flashy git’.
 In short, if you ‘give papaya’, someone will see your papaya, want your papaya and take your papaya.
 This can’t happen if they never know your papaya exists.
 For the purposes of safe travel in South America, papaya is your cash, your watch, your phone, even your nice trainers.
 I didn’t want use my auntie to make a point, but here she is providing an excellent example in San Gil, Colombia that I just can’t let up:

 17. Dress to blend in